ItsTato/vedis/README.md

+# VEDIS IS NOT RELATED IN ANY WAY TO THE REDIS PROJECT, THE REDIS DATABASE OR REDIS LTD.
+# PLEASE DO NOT PESTER REDIS STAFF WITH QUESTIONS ABOUT VEDIS.
+# VEDIS IS A FORK OF REDIS, NOT ORIGINAL CODE.

 This README is just a fast *quick start* document.
 You can find more detailed documentation at [redis.io](https://redis.io).

 What is Redis?